ntrappe/cse110-w21-group33/README.md

 - Specific components and their JS and CSS can be found in source/components
 - Images and Audio for the Timer can be found in source/assets/images and source/assets/audio
 - Cypress and Jest testing can be found in testing/cypress and testing/jest

 ---

+### Onboarding
+- New members can check out our onboarding document [here](https://github.com/ntrappe/cse110-w21-group33/wiki/Onboarding) to get an understanding of the pipeline and basic git commands
+- The Wiki contains various ADR's relating to design decisions

+---